salmanali96/ERDNN-Error-Reselient-DNN-with-ECL/README.md

 - tqdm (for progress bar)
 - numpy

-## NOW
+## Project Guidelines

-- training alexnet with ReLU, PwReLU2, PwReLU5 on imagenet at mlvc07 server.
-- coding resnet for imagenet
+- Checkpoint folder contains the google drive link for all the pre-trained models.
+- After downloading the trained model file, copy it into its respective folder
+- You can create custom look-up-table from the LUT.py file.
+Errors are injected into the model using these Look-up-Tables

-## Pretrained model setting
+## Pretrained model setting for ImageNet

 - vgg16
     - training batch size: 128